b-analyst/Mental-Health-Label-Prediction/README.md

-# Mental Heatlh Label Prediction, A Multiclass Classification.
+# Mental Heatlh Blog Prediction, A Multiclass Classification.

 Welcome to my repository!
 This repository contains the codes and documentations for my data science projects.

 ## Project Overview:

-Capstone 1 and 2 are variations of one overarching project, which is to build a multiclass classifier capable of distinguishing mental health diagnoses from text excerpts.
+Capstone 1 and 2 are variations of one overarching project, which is to build a multiclass classifier capable of distinguishing mental health blogs from text excerpts.

 ## Data Source: